swiftlang/swift/docs/Resilience.rst

 their implementations: contents of vtable are knowable

-unions - layout, set of variants
+enums - layout, set of variants

 Notes from second meeting
 -------------------------